kokkos/ISO-CPP-Papers/capture_this.rst

 --------------------------------------

-Given that the semantically consistent resolution would break current standard behavior a new capture mechanism is necessary to enable capture of **\*this** by value.
+Given that the semantically consistent resolution would break current standard behavior, a new capture mechanism is necessary to provide semantically consistent capture-by-value semantics for lambda expressions within non-status member functions.

 Extent the *capture-default* and *simple-capture* to include:
 |  *capture-default*: